P-ADA-wan/P-ADA-wan.github.io/_posts/2020-12-13-tesco-presentation.md

 On top of this, each food item is associated to one category.
 The categorization includes 17 non-overlapping classes, available in the [Appendices](#food-categories).

+### An aggregation between food purchase and geographical areas

+The authors mapped the purchases to geographical areas, as mentionned in the introduction.
+This aggregation scheme happened for all geographical levels, from LSOA to Borough.
+This aggregation scheme allowed the authors to have multiple granularity levels, which enable a wider range of studies that might benefit from having either a high number of smaller areas containing fewer datapoints or a lower number of areas characterized by more robust statistics.

+Those areas have basic census statistics collected by the ONS in 2015.
+An exhaustive list of these statistics present in the joined dataset is available in the [Appendices](#geographical-areas-statistics).
+The authors aggregated the Tesco data relative to each areas, and provided 3 different sets of variables.

+The first group of variables expresses the Tesco **penetration** in an area.
+The representativeness of each area is computed

 ## Appendices

 ### Food categories :